rphamdepaul/csc299-project/finalversion/SPEC.md

   - Add, list, and search notes.
   - Add and list tasks.
 - **Testing**: Refer to `tests.md` for test cases.
+- **Status**: Completed
+- **Details**: The terminal chat interface has been implemented.
+It allows users to interact with the PKMS and TaskManager via terminal commands.
+Users can add, list, and search notes, as well as add and list tasks.

 ### 4. CLI Entrypoint
 - **Features**: Manage notes and tasks via terminal commands.